-If you get married or enter into a civil partnership after you’ve written your will, you should draw up a new one, if you’re in England, Wales or Northern Ireland, as your existing will becomes invalid after marriage.
+If you get married or enter into a civil partnership after you’ve written your will, you should draw up a new one, if you’re in England, Wales or Northern Ireland.
+This is because your existing will becomes invalid after marriage.

 SAVVY TIP: The only exception to this is if you drew up your will shortly before you got married or entered a civil partnership and included a clause mentioning that the will should still be valid after your marriage or civil partnership.